 Awards and honours

-Each year, Aoraki runs an Awards resentation night to mark the end of a season.
+Each year, Aoraki runs an Awards Presentation night to mark the end of a season.
+See below for descriptions of the criteria for these awards.

 Awards